Grief & Healing

 Books & Teachings

 Jock has written extensively on grief, the afterlife, consciousness, and evidential mediumship — not to establish a brand, but because these subjects demanded to be written about clearly and without sensationalism.
-His books are used by grief counsellors, read by the newly bereaved, and studied by researchers in consciousness and transpersonal psychology.

 Browse All BooksResources & Guidance